fastrodev/fastro.dev/content/en/blog/ssr/index.md

 ---
 title: "SSR with React and Deno"
 description: "This is the Simple Implementation of Server Side Rendering (SSR) with React and Deno.
-In this guide you will learn how easy and clean to setup SSR with Fastro."
+In this guide you will learn how easy and clean to setup SSR in Fastro."
 lead: "This is the Simple Implementation of Server Side Rendering (SSR) with React and Deno.
-In this guide you will learn how easy and clean to setup SSR with Fastro."
+In this guide you will learn how easy and clean to setup SSR in Fastro."
 date: 2022-05-10T00:00:00+01:00
 draft: false
 weight: 50